 The extensive development of horse breeding among Türks is confirmed by linguistic data – among the common Türkic words, there are two words for the horse, in addition, separately for the mare and stallion.
 There are also common word for the rider, saddle, reins, stirrups, whip, mane, hooves, amble, colour of hair.
 Thus, the horse industry is represented in common Türkic vocabulary most of all forms of farming.
 Wild horse was common in Pontic steppes during Herodotus' time, therefore, it is reasonable to assume that it was tamed by SSC people what D. Telegin noted directly (Ibid, 137).
 However, some scholars dispute this assertion.
 Alexander Häusler tries to prove in one of his works that the horse was not domesticated in the steppes of the Ukraine, and was only hunted by local population.
 At the same time he finds arguments that the horse was domesticated in Central Europe.
 However, the preconditions of his position lies in firm belief that the Indo-Europeans in any case could not be nomads, while supporters of horse domestication by native SSC are convinced that they had to be Indo-Europeans (HÄUSLER ALEXANDER, 2002: 35-44).
 Attention is drawn to the fact that traditional cultures of the Indo-Europeans did not show clear traces of the cult of the horse, while the Türks have a common worship of the god of heaven closely related to the image of "Heavenly Horse".

 These facts give all grounds to bind SSC with the Türks, which Urheimat is confidently determined in Altai by the majority of scientists but not all and not everywhere.
-It goes without saying that the views of the Altai cradle of Türks can be readily challenged by Turkish scholars, in particular, by Osman Karatay (KARATAY OSMAN.
+It goes without saying that the views of the Altai cradle of Türks can be readily challenged by scholars of Türkic world (KARATAY OSMAN.
 2003-1; KARATAY OAMAN.
-2003-2).
-However there are in Europe supporters of the European ancestral homeland of the Türks.
+2003-2; LAYPANOV K.T., MIZIEV B.V.
+2010; MIZIEV I.M.
+2010.), however there are in Europe supporters of the European ancestral homeland of the Türks.
 An Italian philologist concludes after linguistic analysis that horse had to be domesticated by ancient Türks and therefore seriously considered then as craetors of SSC and Pit culture:

 The most productive hypothesis is to consider both cultures – Serediy Stiğ and Pit cultures – as Türkic, what leads to the conclusion that the first who domesticated the horse, were Türks and they enter horse breeding to neighboring nations (ALINEI MARIO, 2003: 18).